malteranalytics/malteranalytics.github.io/_posts/2020-07-23-mlb-playoff-predictions.md

 From the above charts, it might be a reasonable inference that team standings were also mostly solidified after around 30 to 40 games, however that was not the case.
 The following 6 charts show the cumulative team wins over the course of the 2019 season.
-At the 60-game mark, the Braves and Cardinals, who eventually went on to win their divisions, were nowhere near first place.
+The Braves and Cardinals, who eventually went on to win their divisions, would have come up short in a 60 game season.
 Even among the teams that finished both the 60 and 162 game markers in first place, there were swaps in the standings along the way.